 Now, this is really bad.
 First of all, the “put forward by philosophers” bit cannot be meant literally.
 Machery is a philosopher, but when he’s discussing his holiday plans, or what he had for dinner last night, he’s not putting forward a philosophical case – at least not necessarily.
 On the other hand, when two plumbers talk about, say, whether a psychopath murderer should be held responsible for his actions, they’re putting forward a philosophical case.
 The fact they have no formal philosophical education is completely irrelevant.
 Maybe by “put forward by philosophers” Machery means something like “put forward by philosophers in philosophy journals”?
 Well, there are problems with this qualification too.
 Let’s put this aside though.
 Let’s suppose there is a reliable way of telling the difference between a philosophical case and a non-philosophical case.
 There are still more serious issues with Machery’s definition.

 The main one is it’s hopelessly broad.
 Pretty much everything philosophers do consists in describing situations, hypothetical and actual, and making judgments about them.
 Maybe by “eliciting judgments” Machery means something different than “making judgments”?
 But what could it be?
 I guess some would say that elicited judgments are always intuitions, while judgments that are simply made are not.
 The problem is Machery explicitly rejects this idea.
 He argues that to call the elicited judgments intuitions is to mischaracterise the method.
-Which brings us to the dilemma: either Machery is right and pretty much everything counts as the method of cases, or the intuition advocates are right and nothing counts as the method of cases – this is because there is no method of using intuitions as evidence in philosophy.
+Which brings us to a dilemma: either Machery is right and pretty much everything counts as the method of cases, or the intuition advocates are right and nothing counts as the method of cases – this is because there is no method of using intuitions as evidence in philosophy.

 In other words, Machery may sort of be right, but in this case saying that philosophers rely on the method of cases would be a bit like saying that philosophers rely on the method of using language.
 Of course they do, but there’s no point calling it a method.
 Worse still, this makes Machery’s argument self-refuting.
 The upshot of Philosophy Within Its Proper Bounds is that the method of cases can never give us reliable answers to philosophical questions.
 But if we accept Machery’s definition of the method of cases, it follows that Machery is using the method of cases to repudiate the method of cases.
 He describes situations, hypothetical and actual, and makes judgments about those situations, practically on every page of his book.